Yadnik1/Through-Wall-Detection/README.md

 ## Mathematical Formulation

-Let a particular “range sector (±70⁰) be divided into 14 sections of 10 deg each, 7 on each side...
+Let a particular range sector (±70⁰) be divided into 14 sections of 10 deg each, 7 on each side.
+This forms the basis of signal processing where signals received by multiple receivers provide valuable information about target localization.

-[Rest of the mathematical content...]

-After acquiring the data, it is above equations, it is possible to plot the information graphically.
+The in-depth mathematical framework involves the use of Path matrices, Reflectivity matrices, and received signal matrices.
+The core problem revolves around given a received signal matrix \(X\), how to determine the Reflectivity matrix \(B\).
+The solution to this is derived using Singular Value Decomposition (SVD) technique and other matrix operations.

 ### Algorithm Flowchart
 An illustrative flowchart highlighting the primary steps involved in the processing algorithm.